DiegoArcelli/Linked-Lists/README.md

   <li>Print a graphical rappresentation of the list (using an iterative function)</li>
   <li>Delete an element from the list</li>
 </ul>
-For the circular singly list I only used a pointer to the first node of the list, while for the circular doubly list I also used a pointer to the last node of the list.
+<br>For the circular singly list I only used a pointer to the first node of the list, while for the
+circular doubly list I also used a pointer to the last node of the list.